chaaz/versio/docs/reference.md

 expect Versio to keep your remote in sync.
 Make sure that commands like e.g. `git fetch` work from the command-line if versio is having trouble.

+If you don't have an agent set up, or if your agent is unable to generate credentials, you can set the environment variables `GITHUB_USER` and `GITHUB_TOKEN` to use more traditional user/password authorization.
+Note that the `GITHUB_TOKEN` can be the github password for this user, or (suggested) an access token generated for this user and appropriately scoped for versio operations.

 ### GitHub API
 [GitHub API]: #github-api